narasimhavrn/Bar-Chart/README.md

 # Bar-Chart
-Graph representing the yearly sales details
+Graph representing the yearly sales details of some company